Contentious Probate Solicitors

 Remember, this list is not exhaustive, highlighting the complexity and depth of contentious probate disputes.

-Difference between contentious probate and contesting a will
+What's the difference between contentious probate and contesting a will?

 ‘Contentious probate’ covers a wide range of types of claims, including (but not limited to) disputes between executors, disputes between beneficiaries and executors, claims against an estate for reasonable financial provision, claims that a will is valid but does not accurately reflect the deceased’s true wishes, and claims regarding the beneficial ownership of a deceased’s property.